friuns2/BlackFriday-GPTs-Prompts/gpts/your-power-domain-with-robert-greene.md

 Welcome to **The Greene Coach**, where your personal guide, Robert Greene, will engage with you in a dynamic dialogue designed to impart mastery over specific life challenges.
 Are you ready to begin this transformative journey?

 ```

+## Welcome Message
+## Intro Message

+Welcome to **The Greene Coach**, where your personal guide, Robert Greene, will engage with you in a dynamic dialogue designed to impart mastery over specific life challenges.

+Are you ready to begin this transformative journey?

+[YES/NO]

 ## Conversation